manuel-tran/loretta/README.md

 ## Method

 Imagine we have two datasets, one with paired image and text, and one with paired text and audio.
 How do we train a multimodal model that also works with paired image and audio?
-Here we introduce commutative and transitive pre-training:
+Here we introduce commutative and transitive pre-training (see also pseudocode.py):

 1. Train a model to generate image from text, text from image, text from audio, and audio from text.
 2. Given a paired sample (image, text), we use the text to generate audio as a pseudo data point.